$K$-theory of AF-algebras from braided C*-tensor categories: AF-algebras from braided categories

 Here, the diagram in the top-most rectangle on the right represents the unitary element $U_3$ and the crossings are to be interpreted as follows.

 This formula for a crossing arose from Kauffman's work on knot invariants \cite{Kau}.

-\begin{remark} The Temperley-Lieb algebras first appeared in the work of Temperley and Lieb \cite{TL} on Potts and ice-type models in statistical mechanics, in which they were defined in terms of generators and relations.
-These relations reappeared in the work of Jones \cite{J}, in which the Temperley-Lieb-Jones algebras manifested as subalgebras of higher relative commutants of subfactors (see also \cite{GHJ}).
-Soon, in a paper \cite{Kau} about a knot invariant introduced by Jones \cite{J85}, Kauffman described Temperley-Lieb algebras in terms of Temperley-Lieb diagrams (see also \cite{JR}).
+\begin{remark} The Temperley--Lieb algebras first appeared in the work of Temperley and Lieb \cite{TL} on Potts and ice-type models in statistical mechanics, in which they were defined in terms of generators and relations.
+These relations reappeared in the work of Jones \cite{J}, in which the Temperley--Lieb--Jones algebras manifested as subalgebras of higher relative commutants of subfactors (see also \cite{GHJ}).
+Soon, in a paper \cite{Kau} about a knot invariant introduced by Jones \cite{J85}, Kauffman described Temperley--Lieb algebras in terms of Temperley--Lieb diagrams (see also \cite{JR}).